 The EIC Pathfinder and Accelerator are the two main funding instruments under the EIC.
-The Pathfinder funds lower Technology Readiness Levels (TRLs), trans-disciplinary researchintensive projects in breakthrough areas of science, through multi-beneficiary projects.
-The
+The Pathfinder supports lower Technology Readiness Levels (TRLs), trans-disciplinary research-intensive projects in breakthrough areas of science, through multi-beneficiary projects.
+The Accelerator supports SMEs (and in some cases midcaps with up to 500 employees) with higher TRL single-beneficiary projects that have the potential to create new markets or disrupt existing ones.
+Projects are typically based on scientific discovery (deep tech) and are characterised by a relatively long time to market readiness.
+The Accelerator offers both grants and blended finance.